About DMRA – Frequently Asked Questions

 Q. What facilities do you have at Doe Mountain?

-A. The Doe Mountain Visitor Center on Harbin Hill Road is the primary entry point to the mountain at this time.
-Visitors may purchase daily or annual passes at the Visitor Center on weekends.
+A. The Doe Mountain Adventure Center on Harbin Hill Road is the primary entry point to the mountain at this time.
+Visitors may purchase daily or annual passes at the Adventure Center on weekends.

 Q. Do you have restrooms?

-A. A porta-john is available at the Doe Mountain Visitor Center.
-The Visitor Center does not have public restrooms.
-We have plans to build public restrooms at the Visitor Center within the next two years.
+A. A porta-john is available at the Doe Mountain Adventure Center parking area.
+The Adventure Center office does not have public restrooms.
+We do have plans to build public restrooms at the Adventure Center.

 A. Not at this time.